 Steven E. Yuhas Alumni Special Service Award

-Created in 2010, the Steven E. Yuhas Alumni Special Service Award recognizes a University of Dayton School of Law graduates who have been deeply involved in the work of the Alumni Association and the School of Law through exceptional contributions of time, talent and financial assistance.
+Created in 2010, the Steven E. Yuhas Alumni Special Service Award recognizes a University of Dayton School of Law graduates who have been deeply involved in the work of the Alumni Association and the School of Law through extraordinary service and exceptional contributions of time, talent and financial assistance.

 Jeff Rezabek '97, 2011 Recipient